brenoroosevelt/php-specifications/README.md

 ### Transverse Specifications for iterables

-These especial specifications iterate candidates and evaluate their elements.
+Often used with collections, these especial specifications iterate candidates and evaluate their elements.

 Function               | Operator | Example
 -----|----|----